cerb/cerb.github.io/_docs/automations/triggers/interaction.web.worker.md

 **interaction.web.worker** [automations](/docs/automations/) are worker-based [interactions](/docs/interactions/) that use [continuations](/docs/automations/#continuations) to pause and resume a multi-step workflow.

+* TOC
+{:toc}

 <div class="cerb-screenshot">
 <img src="/assets/images/docs/automations/triggers/interaction.web.worker/interaction-map.gif" class="screenshot">
 </div>

 These interactions are started by a [caller](#callers) in response to a worker action within Cerb.
-The caller is usually a customizable [toolbar](#toolbars), but it could be any interface component or feature (e.g. buttons, links, images).
+The caller is usually a customizable [toolbar](/docs/toolbars/), but it could be any interface component or feature (e.g. buttons, links, images).

 At its conclusion, an interaction returns a [dictionary](/docs/automations/#dictionaries) and [exit state](/docs/automations/#exit-states) to the caller, which is then responsible for acting on the results.